dhatanian/david-codes/_posts/2015-05-16-new-blog-on-jekyll-and-github-pages.md

 author: David Hatanian
 ---

-I finally for tired of the Blogger's very slow and overcomplicated interface, so when I bought the `hatanian.com` domain name I decided to also migrate to something lighter.
+I finally got tired of Blogger's very slow and overcomplicated interface, so when I bought the `hatanian.com` domain name I decided to also migrate to something lighter.

 #Setting up